DaimyoHub/virtual-machine-proto/docs/follow_up.md

 * Added debugging support for request handling
   * The debugging system outputs a message when a memory request is being handled.

+## 12/04/2021

+* Added some informations to the debug output
+  * Added a colored output to the prefix
+  * Added a prefix containing the date and the time of the message

 ## TODO

 * Prettify the output messages with colors and bloat.